Akash-Sinha/JNTUA-May-2019/README.md

-# jntua-may-2019
+# JNTUA May 2019
-6 Day Faculty Development Program
+6 - Day Faculty Development Program on Problem Solving and Programming